By Zachary S. Kester, Executive Director and Robert Miller, Program Officer, Charitable Allies

-Another major part of starting a nonprofit is ensuring that you can provide for the feeding and care of an organization.
-This includes creating a budget, looking at start-up costs and operating costs, working out a funding plan (more on that below), getting insurance, and any other number of issues that will arise when starting and operating a nonprofit and/or various tax exemptions and other privileges.
-This also includes a number of different filings that need to be done every year to maintain your status as a nonprofit.
+Another major part of starting a nonprofit is ensuring that you can provide for the feeding and care of an organization by complying with the filing, reporting, and record-keeping obligations of the organization.
+This includes a number of different filings that need to be done every year, quarter, etc. to maintain your status as a tax exempt, charitable nonprofit organization.
 This is the area where we, at Charitable Allies, see the most issues with nonprofits.
-This issues are often left on the back burner too long and are not given enough attention until they catch fire.
+These issues are often left on the back burner too long and are not given enough attention until they catch fire.

-The first issue that you must be prepared to deal with the filing of your Form 1023 with the IRS to qualify as a tax-exempt charity.
+The first issue that you must be prepared to deal with, is the filing of your Form 1023 with the IRS to qualify as a tax-exempt charity.
 This is an extensive filing that requires a lot of time and attention to complete accurately and timely.
-Additionally, there are several other filings that charities can make that will exempt them from sales and use tax, unemployment insurance, and get a reduction in postage for bulk mailings.
+Additionally, there are several other filings that nonprofits can make that will exempt them from sales and use tax, unemployment insurance, and get a reduction in postage for bulk mailings.

 4. Can you fund the startup?

-Additionally, nonprofits can receive grants. restricted grant designated for a startup project for one of our clients.These grants can either be awarded by the government or other foundations.
+Additionally, nonprofits can receive grants. restricted grant designated for a startup project for one of our clients.These grants can either be awarded by the government or by charitable or private foundations.
 However, grants should be a lesser focus than individual donations.
-Oftentimes, these donations or grants can be restricted for specific purposes.
-As a nonprofit law firm, Charitable Allies has often been the recipient of a donation or
+See the explanation to Question 5 below, for more information on why it matters.
+Oftentimes, donations or grants are restricted for specific purposes.
+As a nonprofit law firm, Charitable Allies has often been the recipient of a restricted donation or

 There are a number of ways to fund a startup nonprofit, including donations, grants, and a fiscal sponsorship, but if you cannot find enough funding for a startup nonprofit, then it might be better to work with an existing organization or charity to accomplish your charitable goals.